18029450uhi/assignment218029450/README.md

 Figure 12: Admin chat window

 ![alt text](image-14.png)
-Figure 12: File selection feature for admin.
+Figure 13: File selection feature for admin.

-- **Remaining Tasks**: The required functionality   of the live chat feature is implemented.
+- **Remaining Tasks**:
+ The required functionality   of the live chat feature is implemented.
 The timestamp can be modified to show the exact time and date.

+2. **FAQ Section with Fixes**:

+    **Tickets**:

+    The first ticket is for this feature is
+ Ticket 1 : FAQButton Component Integration with Firebase in Messages.js : 1) Integrate the FAQButton component with Firebase to fetch and display frequently asked questions related to specific messages.
+2) Implement Firebase queries to retrieve FAQ data from the Firebase database and display them within the FAQButton component as needed.

+Then this ticket :

+Update FaqButton.js : 1)Implement a function to fetch FAQ data from the Firebase Realtime Database.
+2 )Create a database reference to the FAQ data.
+Retrieve data from the database reference using Firebase's get method.

+The subsequent tickets are given below: